Legal advocates win freedom from detention for asylum-seeking father— twice

 Now he is back in Houston, and Marisa is still working on his case.
 Oscar and his family are glad to have more time to prepare for his merits hearing, now scheduled farther out.
 They are grateful to be united once again and have their lives return to a state of normalcy.
 Just a few weeks ago, they celebrated Linda’s birthday.
 And soon Oscar and Linda will begin planning their church wedding again, which will surely have a long guest list.

 This post was written by Ariel Prado, Program Manager at Innovation Law Lab, based in Atlanta, Georgia.
-It was edited by Marisa Peterson, Staff Attorney at Justice for Our Neighbors, and Victoria Bejarano Muirhead, Development Director at Innovation Law Lab.
+It was edited by Marisa Peterson, Staff Attorney at Justice for our Neighbors Houston (JFON Houston), and Victoria Bejarano Muirhead, Development Director at Innovation Law Lab.